lependu/fastify-language-parser/README.md

 **`queryString`** | `{String}` | `'lng'` | Parses the value of<br /> `req.query[queryString]`.

 #### cookie & session parsers
 If you intend to use these parsers you need to register [fastify-cookie](https://github.com/fastify/fastify-cookie) or [fastify-session](https://github.com/SerayaEryn/fastify-session) plugin respectively.
-This plugin does not retrieves or set any cookie or session value but looks for the `req[decorator][key]` value specified in options.
+This plugin does not retrieves or sets any cookie or session value but looks for the `req[decorator][key]` value specified in options.
 The fastify-cookie plugin provides `req.cookies` decorator by defult.
-If you use fastify-session plugin you need to set the `req[sessionDecorator][sessionKey]` before this plugin which reflects your session store state changes and provides the language code value.
+If you use fastify-session plugin you need to set the `req[sessionDecorator][sessionKey]` before this plugin, which reflects your session store state changes and provides the language code value.

 name | type | default | description
 -----|------|---------|------------